-The short answer is to wear what you're comfortable in.
-The long answer is that the dress code for our wedding is semi-formal/cocktail attire.
+The dress code for our wedding is semi-formal/cocktail attire.
+Tuxes and gowns are welcome, as are suits and cocktail dresses.
+Most of all, we want you to feel comfortable and confident.
+As a courtesy, we kindly ask that guests avoid wearing white.
 Men, regardless of religious beliefs, may choose to cover their heads with a kippah during the ceremony as a respectful gesture towards the Jewish traditions.
 A kippah, or yarmulke, is a Jewish head covering traditionally worn by men during ceremony and prayer.
 There will be kippot provided for guests to wear and take home as a memento if they wish ♡

 Unfortunately, due to budget and space limitations, we simply can’t afford for all of our lovely guests to bring a guest of their own.
-Therefore, we respectfully ask our guests to please not bring a plus one, unless they are specifically named on the formal invitation.
+Therefore, we respectfully ask our guests to please not bring plus ones, unless they are specifically included on the RSVP card in your formal invitation.
 Thank you so much for understanding!

 Yes!
 The venue has 2 parking areas for guests.
 There is limited parking in the gravel lot directly behind the building, as well as parking in the grass lot 15 feet north of the venue.
 A parking attendant will also be available to help!